fastrgv/RufasCube/README.md

-# RufasCube -- using OpenGLAda Binding & FreeType fonts (TTF)
+# RufasCube -- using OpenGLAda Binding and FreeType Fonts (TTF).

 ## What's new (newest at top of this list):

-**ver 4.1.9 -- 14jan20**
+**ver 4.2.0 -- 17jan20**

+* Improved font anti-aliasing thru corrected OpenGL code parameters.
-* Added Restart option;
+* Added restart=unscramble option.
-* Corrected logic error during solve.
-* Enhanced portability of linux version game.
-* Updated to GLFW v3.3.1 (released 1jan2020).

-**ver 4.1.8 -- 04jan20**

-* Improved coding in textman.adb to reduce loop contents, remove duplicates.
-* Improved help screen, key assignments.
+* Improved help screen.
-* Improved build scripts for MsWin.
-* Moved code into ./src/, along with ./adabindings/.

-**ver 4.1.7 -- 26nov19**

-* Repaired a library problem with GNU/Linux build that limited portability.
-* No problems with Mac/OSX or M.S.
-Windows builds.

-**ver 4.1.6 -- 11mar19**

-* Added closeWindow handler;
-* Upgraded to OpenGLAda-0.7.0;
-* Font now resized per zoom level;
-* High Contrast 3D fonts used now;
+* Elliminated command line parameters.
+* Now allow in-game-switching between 4 alternate skins and the primary RGB coloring.
+Thusly, all variants may be played as a Mac-Bundle on OSX.

-See earlier revision history at end of file
+## See more revision history at end of file

-## what is special about this project?
-Uses the Ada programming language and fully modern OpenGL methods with textures, shaders, uniforms, sound and actual TTF-lettering.
-Achieving version 3.3 core profile contexts, it compiles and runs on Windows, GNU/Linux and Mac OS-X systems.
-This project serves as a testbed for learning the complexities of modern OpenGL, GLSL, FreeType fonts and the OpenGLAda binding.

-Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  the OpenGLAda binding from Felix Krause, a FreeTypeAda binding by Felix Krause, a PNG reader by Stephen Sanguine, SFML-Audio with a custom binding, and a GNAT compiler.